 Like masked wrestlers and KISS, many superheroes wear masks to conceal their true identity.

-The primary reason that superheroes conceal their true identities is to protect the people the people they love.
+The primary reason superheroes conceal their true identities is to protect the people they love.
 After all, if the Joker found out the Batman is Bruce Wayne, he might blow-up Wayne Enterprises.
-If the Scorpion found out that Spiderman is Peter Parker, he might kidnap Aunt Jane.
+If the Scorpion found out Spiderman is Peter Parker, he might kidnap Aunt Jane.
 And, so forth, and so on…

 The point is, even with their amazing super-powers, superheroes wear masks to protect their weaknesses and vulnerabilities – namely, the people they love.

 Superheroes aren’t the only ones who wear masks.
 We all do.
 All of us wear some kind of mask to hide and protect our weaknesses, fears, and vulnerabilities.
 Sometimes masks are pretending to be something we’re not.
 Sometimes masks are hiding secrets we’re ashamed of.
 Sometimes masks are presenting a better image than is actually true, like the fantastical/fictional lives portrayed by many of us on social media.

 We wear masks to hide our shame.
 Shame is a lie, whispered in our ears by our arch enemy…